Is the seller asking you for a non refundable deposit?

 • You must get a written agreement stating the terms under which this deposit is refundable to protect yourself.

-What does a non-refundable deposit mean?
+What is a non-refundable deposit for housing?

 Sellers and estate agents are more frequently asking buyers to pay a "holding deposit" at the point they make an offer.
 The principle is to lock in the buyer with a financial commitment that they'll lose if they pull out.
 The challenge for the buyer is that pre contract deposits require a written contract, which is often very detailed, and so a lawyer must usually untangle the legally binding caveats hidden in the small print.